ionbus/ionbus_fast_persist/readme.md

 Clean shutdown - stops background threads, flushes all pending data, and cleans up all WAL files.

-## Example: Running the Demo
+## Testing and Examples

+### Basic Functional Test

+Run the basic test to see all features in action:

 ```bash
 python test_fast_persist.py
 ```

-This runs a demo that:
+This test demonstrates:
 1. Writes 250 random records with multi-process tracking
 2. Shows statistics during writing
 3. Forces a flush